-- 1) Understand the guiding principles that lay the foundation for excellence - 2) Improve the customer experience - 3) Create an infrastructure that engages employees to make improvements using the right methods and tools - 4) Use process improvement teams to drive process efficiency - 5) Ensure leadership and workforce engagement
+- 1. Understand the guiding principles that lay the foundation for excellence - 2.
+Improve the customer experience - 3.
+Create an infrastructure that engages employees to make improvements using the right methods and tools - 4.
+Use process improvement teams to drive process efficiency - 5.
+Ensure leadership and workforce engagement

 The principles that underpin the Juran approach to improvement are to embrace quality and understand what it means to your customers.
+It can mean different things to different sets of direct vs indirect customers.

-However, the implementation of the Juran Trilogy must also take into account the Pareto Principle.
+However, the implementation of the Juran Trilogy must also consider the Pareto Principle.
 You don't have to improve everything.
 Focus on the vital issues preventing positive results.